List of international trips made by presidents of the United States: Donald Trump

 Donald Trump made 19 international trips to 24 countries (in addition to visiting the West Bank) during his first presidency.
 His 2018 Singapore Summit meeting with North Korean leader Kim Jong Un was the first-ever meeting between an incumbent U.S. president and a leader of North Korea.
 One year later, in June 2019, Trump also became the first U.S. president to cross over the Korean Demilitarized Zone and enter North Korea while in office.
 In December 2018, he made an unannounced Christmas trip to Iraq, where he visited with U.S. troops.
 Nearly a year later, in November 2019, he made an unannounced Thanksgiving trip to Afghanistan, where he visited with U.S. troops.

-Trump has made eight international trips to thirteen countries during his second presidency.
+Trump has made 13 international trips to 18 countries during his second presidency.
 His first international trip in his second presidency was to Italy and Vatican City to attend the funeral of Pope Francis in April 2025.
 His first major international trip and second trip overall was to Saudi Arabia, Qatar, and the United Arab Emirates to secure business deals and investments in the United States.
-On October 24-30, 2025, Trump went to Malaysia, Japan, and South Korea.